Set up the Java SDK

 Step 4: Resolve possible errors with the Java SDK

 Check the compatibility between your Gradle and Java versions.
 A build error can occur if there is a mismatch between your Java environment, Gradle, and the project version.
-To give you a working template, this tutorial was created using the following versions:

 Test your setup